To run the workflow, go to:

 - In the Result handling window, pressing the button Preview All Parameters allows you to preview - but not change - all parameters.
 Choose to save the results (we recommend to create a new folder for it) and click Finish.

-- Report: report from the Trim Sequences tool (see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Trim_output.html).
+- Trim report: report from the Trim Sequences tool (see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Trim_output.html).

-- Trimmed sequences: list of the sequences that were successfully trimmed
+- Trimmed, cleaned sequences: list of the sequences that were successfully trimmed and mapped to the best reference.

 - Assembly summary report: see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=De_novo_assembly_report.html.